 Grade Point Average (GPA) The GPA is obtained by adding all the quality points (i.e. grade points multiplied by the number of credit units) for all courses taken during the student's Associate Degree studies at UOWCHK/CCCU, and then dividing the result by the total number of credit units taken.
 All course grades, unless excluded as approved by the Academic Board, are included in the calculation.
 The GPA calculation shall not be rounded.
 Any digits after the second digit to the right of a decimal point shall be truncated.
 When calculating the GPA for all courses taken at the time of calculation, it is known as the Cumulative GPA (CGPA).
 When calculating the GPA for a given semester/term, it is known as the Semester GPA (SGPA).
-Graduation Date Each academic year has three graduation dates as set by Senate for the graduation of students who have completed requirements for awards as determined by the CCCU Examination Board.
+Graduation Date Each academic year has three graduation dates as set by the Academic Board for the graduation of students who have completed requirements for awards as determined by the Examination Board.
 Mode of Study A student is enrolled in a full-time or part-time mode of study.
 A student's mode of study governs his/her maximum and minimum study loads.
 Operational Grade A course grade assigned for administrative purposes to assist in the management of student records.
 Operational grades of IP, I, TR, Z, X, and WD do not count in the calculation of students' GPAs.
 Precursors Precursors are set for some courses.
 Precursors are not compulsory requirements, but students are advised to complete precursors before registering in these courses.
 Prerequisite A requirement that must be fulfilled before a student can register in a particular course.
-Principal Principal refers to the Principal of UOWCHK/CCCU.
-Programme The structured academic programme offered by UOWCHK/CCCU leading to a named Associate Degree award of the University into which students are enrolled.
+President President refers to the President of UOWCHK/CCCU.
+Programme The structured academic programme offered by UOWCHK/CCCU leading to a named Associate Degree award of the College into which students are enrolled.
 Registration The inclusion of a student in the class list of a course.
+Required Course A course that must be passed to complete a programme. - 3 -

-Required Course A course that must be passed to complete a programme.
-Senate The University Senate of City University of Hong Kong Substitute Course Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved by the Chairman of the Academic Board for a student replacing the required course with another.
+Substitute Course Under exceptional circumstances where a required course cannot be completed, a "substitute" course may be approved by the Chairman of the Academic Board for a student replacing the required course with another.
 Transcript The official academic record of a student's progress through his/her programme, including grades assigned for courses.
-University City University of Hong Kong Working Days Mondays to Fridays, excluding Saturdays, Sundays and public holidays and excluding a day throughout or for part of which a black rainstorm warning or Typhoon Signal Number 8 or above is issued by the Hong Kong Observatory.
+UOWCHK/CCCU UOWCHK/CCCU refers to the UOW College Hong Kong/Community College of City University Working Days Mondays to Fridays, excluding Saturdays, Sundays and public holidays and excluding a day throughout or for part of which a black rainstorm warning or Typhoon Signal Number 8 or above is issued by the Hong Kong Observatory.